iisaka51/datajuggler/README.md

 datajuggler is not support followings issues.

  - out-of-core processing.

-if you want to processing  huge datasets. you shoud combine [datatables](https://github.com/h2oai/datatable).
+ - multi-threaded data processing.

+If you are working with huge datasets, try using [datatable](https://github.com/h2oai/datatable).